angelrodes/Matlab_for_Geoscientists/README.md

 # Matlab for Geoscientists
-Slides for the course.
+Slides for the course "Matlab for Geoscientists".
+Supporting data and scripts generated during the course are in the folder "data_and_scripts".
 Ángel Rodés, 2019

+## Licence

-## Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)
+**Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)**

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit